Oblynx/thesis-htm.jl/README.md

 # thesis-htm.jl

-This repo contains the HTM.jl thesis report in LaTeX.
+This repo contains the [HierarchicalTemporalMemory.jl](https://github.com/oblynx/HierarchicalTemporalMemory.jl) thesis report in Greek.

+The main outcome of the thesis is the creation of HierarchicalTemporalMemory.jl and parts of the thesis are translated into the package docs.

+## Repo structure

 The main .tex document that builds the thesis is `kosamara-thesis-main.tex`.
 It includes the preamble and each chapter separately.
 Most chapters are individual .tex files in the [chapters](chapters/) dir.